dprojects/Woodworking/Docs/README.md

   * `keep custom cross settings` allows to store the custom cross setting after this tool exit.

 > [!IMPORTANT]
 > Sometimes after adding glue it doesn't work, FreeCAD shows a corrupted file in the objects window Tree.
 However, the expressions set by magicGlue tool are correct but magicGlue skills are too advanced for FreeCAD parser.
-This is because FreeCAD expression parser works when opening the file and has a very basic parsing solution, the are no reference for Faces and Edges, key thing im my opinion. **So to to make it work you have to reopen the file and move or resize the source element, the errors should disappear.**
+This is because FreeCAD expression parser works when opening the file and has a very basic parsing solution, the are no reference for Faces and Edges, key thing im my opinion. **To make it work you have to reopen the file and move or resize the source element, the errors should disappear.**

 **Video tutorials:**
 * [How to make parametric furniture quickly](https://www.youtube.com/watch?v=z2rpVoLgqWI)